OpenEVSE/Solar_MQTT/README.md

 # Solar_MQTT
 Python scripts to get data from solar gateways an publish to MQTT for OpenEVSE Solar Divert

 Example OpenEVSE Solar divert.
 Data from Solar_MQTT Tesla Energy Gateway to MQTT.
-Graphs Telegraf => InfluxDB => Graphana
+Graphs Telegraf => InfluxDB => Grafana

 Solar divert was enabled for 48 hours, between OpenEVSE using excess solar and the powerwall battery, there was no inport/expoet to the grid.